 While nothing is foolproof or a one-size-fits-all solution, I’ve found a combination that is efficient, effective, and economical.
 This 1-2 punch met every minimum ballast requirement found in a tractor manual that I researched.
 The first part is to have your tires loaded with liquid ballast.
 This is something some folks have done on their own, but most folks will have a local tractor dealer or tire shop handle for them.
 It is likely that this is the cheapest form of ballast weight available on the market today.
 In the south, many will use water or washer fluid, however in colder climates it’s recommended to use a solution that won’t freeze such as Rim Guard or TL90.
 Even liquid ballast will fall well short of the minimum ballast requirement, but the benefits of being on the tractor all the time, being an affordable solution, and freeing up the three point hitch for other counter weight attachments puts this atop all other choices for me.

 However, you still need MORE weight!
 This is where the combo is completed in the form of ballast weight accomplished through a ballast box.
 There’s many options out there for ballast boxes and I tend to lean more towards one over the rest.
 I’d like to qualify this statement, that I’ve done a lot of research and always look to find the best value for my customers.
 This means it’s at a reasonable price point, well constructed, and hopefully offers something that the competition does not.
 That is the case with the Ballast Box by Titan Attachments.
 This ballast box comes in multiple colors so you can find the right one for you as well as category 1 and category 2 ballast boxes to fit subcompact, compact, and even Ag tractors.
 These ballast boxes include features not found on others such as tool tubes to bring along additional tools in the field, a 2″ receiver so that you can tow another attachment behind the box, a dump door so that you can empty your ballast box when needed, and even fork slots so that you can pick it up and move it around.
 All of this at a very competitive price to other ballast boxes on the market plus it is also Quick Hitch compatible.
-For almost all subcompact and compact tractors, you should have roughly $600-800 tied up in your ballast weight.

 As discussed, the combination of liquid ballast weight and a 3-point ballast box (filled with material) met the minimum ballast weight requirement for every tractor manual I read while researching this subject.
 That does not mean it will meet your minimum ballast requirement and you should always do your own research to make that final determination.
 An important note to remember is that we are talking about simply doing the bare minimum and that these manuals don’t mention a maximum amount of ballast weight.
 So, if you aren’t at least meeting this minimal amount of counter weight, then you are potentially putting yourself into the risk or serious peril.